particle1331/ok-transformer/README.md

 ## Hardware

-I generally just use a Macbook Air with an M1 chip, although sometimes I rent an instance in [[λ] Lambda](cloud.lambdalabs.com) or use a [🇰 Kaggle kernel](https://www.kaggle.com/code) for tasks where it requires more compute to observe something.
+I use a Macbook Air with an M1 chip for prototyping.
+For more compute, I rent an instance in [[λ] Lambda](cloud.lambdalabs.com) or use a [🇰 Kaggle kernel](https://www.kaggle.com/code) (e.g. to observe something not observable using a small model or small dataset).
 See [this](https://github.com/particle1331/M1-tensorflow-benchmark#mlp-benchmark) for relevant performance benchmarks with the M1.
-The specs of a P100 Kaggle kernel is shown below:
+The specs of a P100 Kaggle kernel is as follows:

 ```
 GPU 0: Tesla P100-PCIE-16GB (UUID: GPU-543c532b-c511-c675-a565-bf01208405e0)